aliccima/finance_package/README.md

 * CAPM Calculation: Compute the alpha value of a given stock using the Capital Asset Pricing Model.
 * Black-Scholes Model: Calculate the theoretical price of call and put options.
+* Historical Simulation model: Compute the Value at Risk using the historical simulation method.
 * API Integration: Fetch financial data such as stock prices, beta values, risk-free rate, and market returns from an external API.

 ## Installation